My Cat Ate Hyacinths What Should I Do?

 Treatment of Hyacinth Poisoning in Cats

-At the vet, they will perform a physical exam and run lab work.
+At the vet’s, they will perform a physical exam and run lab work.
 If there are still parts of the plant in your cat’s mouth, the vet will remove these.
-Depending on how recently the cat has ingested the hyacinth, the vet may induce vomiting in your cat.
+Depending on how recently the cat has ingested the hyacinth, the vet may induce vomiting. .
 Gastric lavage may also be required.

-Another option the vet may choose is to use activated charcoal.
+The vet may also choose to use activated charcoal to help mop up any remaining toxins in the cat’s stomach.
 The vet will also work to treat any other symptoms your cat may be experiencing.

 The prognosis for cats that have eaten a large part of the bulb depends on how soon they receive treatment.
 In some cases, the cat may not survive.
 However, if the cat has only eaten a small portion of the hyacinth bulb, then fast treatment will result in a full recovery.